open-mmlab/mmyolo/docs/en/recommended_topics/application_examples/ionogram_detection.md

 3. Check the converted COCO labels

-Use the following command to display the COCO labels on the image, which verifies that the conversion has been problem-free.
+To confirm that the conversion process went successfully, use the following command to display the COCO labels on the images.

 ```shell
 python tools/analysis_tools/browse_coco_json.py --img-dir ./Iono4311/images \